Skip to main content

 Q32 through Q40 on the IRS Frequently Asked Questions webpage provides more information about pre-filing registration.

 The municipality will need to provide its registration number and make the elective payment selection on its tax return.
 The tax return filing will include at least three forms: Form 990-T, Form 3800, and the form(s) for the credit(s) being claimed.
 Form 990-T is used by tax exempt entities to report unrelated business income and tax liabilities.
 The municipality files one Form 3800 and one Form 990-T regardless of the number of clean energy projects it completes.
+E-filing the claim is required for tax exempt entities.

 The Lawyers for Good Government (L4GG) Elective Pay & IRA Tax Incentives webpage has resources to guide you through filing for the credit.
 This has become the go-to information source for local governments.
 Access is free.
 Some of the resources available include: